JuliaData/DataFrames.jl/docs/src/man/basics.md

 ```

 The benefit of `select` or `combine` over indexing is that it is easier
-to get a union of several column selectors, e.g.:
+to get the union of several column selectors, e.g.:

 ```jldoctest dataframe
 julia> select(german, r"S", "Job", 1)